googlefonts/colr-gradients-spec/colr-gradients-spec.md

 # Graphical Primitives

-The two main graphical primitives that are added are linear gradients and radial gradients.
+The two main graphical primitives that are added are linear gradients and conical-radial gradients.

-In most graphics systems, linear gradients are declared using two points, and radial gradients are declared using two circles.
-Such graphics systems also support a transformation matrix, via which one can get shear in linear gradients, or arbitrary ellipses with radial gradients.
-Since our proposed format does *not* have such universal transform underneath, the definition of linear and radial gradients are extended from their typical form to accommodate for these transformations in the gradient declaration itself.
+In most graphics systems, linear gradients are declared using two points, and conical-radial gradients are declared using two circles.
+Such graphics systems also support a transformation matrix, via which one can get shear in linear gradients, or arbitrary ellipses with conical-radial gradients.
+Since our proposed format does *not* have such universal transform underneath, the definition of linear and conical-radial gradients are extended from their typical form to accommodate for these transformations in the gradient declaration itself.

 ## Color Line

-A color line is a function that maps real numbers to a color value to define a 1-dimensional gradient, to be used and referenced from [Linear Gradients](#heading=h.696rgjwvuoq9) and [Radial Gradients](#heading=h.2iel67nie7a).
+A color line is a function that maps real numbers to a color value to define a 1-dimensional gradient, to be used and referenced from [Linear Gradients](#heading=h.696rgjwvuoq9) and [Conical-Radial Gradients](#heading=h.2iel67nie7a).
 Colors of the gradient are defined by *color stops*.